 Georgie Jessup, a Baltimore area songwriter, is influenced by everything from old school country to Memphis R&B, placing her music firmly in the “cosmic” Americana Music genre.
 Her lyrics reflect her outspoken advocacy for animal rights, Native American issues, transgender rights and environmental sanity.

-American Holocaust, Sweet Grass Smoke, Winkte & Crazy Sacred Dogs, Woman in A Man’s Suit, Working Class Hero, Philosopher Dogs and My Work Here Ain’t Yet Done.
+American Holocaust, Winkte & Crazy Sacred Dogs, Woman in A Man’s Suit, Working Class Hero, Philosopher Dogs and My Work Here Ain’t Yet Done.